 When children have a long history of committing felonies and seem incapable of being rehabilitated by the juvenile justice system.

-California Welfare and Institutions Code section 707(b) lists specific crimes that qualify to be transferred to adult court:
+California Welfare and Institutions Code section 707(b) lists specific crimes that qualify to be transferred to adult court, but any felony charge will qualify if the child was 16 or older at the time of the incident:

 Murder and attempted murder: intentionally killing someone or trying to kill someone